eval/envied/README.md

 $ bundle exec envied extract
 ```

 This comes in handy when you're not using ENVied yet.
-It will find all `ENV['EKY']` and `ENV.fetch('KEY')` statements in your project.
+It will find all `ENV['KEY']` and `ENV.fetch('KEY')` statements in your project.

 It assumes a standard project layout (see the default value for the globs-option).